For six weeks each summer, Durham dances.

 “For me, dance is movement,” she said.
 “I have this overriding belief that anyone can dance.”

-Devaud was nervous when he arrived in Durham.
-He hadn’t been dancing for that long and knew that many of his peers would be much more experienced.
+Benjamin Devaud was nervous when he arrived in Durham.
+He hadn’t been dancing for all that long and knew that many of his peers would be much more experienced.
 He says the environment that greeted him immediately dispelled his fears.